MaxwellWilliams/guavascript/README.md

 ## Introduction

 Guavascript is a strongly and statically typed language that compiles down to Javascript.
 With type inference, first class functions, and other features, Guavascript's goal is to enable a programmer to sketch out ideas quickly without sacrificing focus to lower-level details.
 For example, the language is designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about language-specific syntax.
-Similarly, Guavascript incorporates pattern matching and the for-in loop to produce a more innately intuitive programming language that cuts out unnecessary in-between logic.
+Similarly, Guavascript incorporates pattern matching and the for-in loop to produce a more intuitive programming language that cuts out unnecessary in-between logic.
 Guavascript takes much inspiration from Python for its expressiveness and high-level abstraction.

 ## Features
 * .guav File Extension